 Ask About Scheduling Restraints

-This is why you’re usually better off to start planning a kitchen remodel about a year in advance.
+This is why you’re usually better off to start planning a kitchen remodel about a year in advance with kitchen remodeling contractors.
 You get the opportunity to choose a time that works best for you, and you receive the benefit of being one of the first people on the schedule.

 When you look at the sample schedule, you might see some timelines that you think ought to take much less time.
 There are a couple of reasons for this.
 The first is that some tasks take longer than others, and some of them may simply be more complicated than you expect.
 The second is that your contractor may add a small cushion to each step, for delays in supplies, labor or even weather.
 This way, if one task takes a day or two longer, it doesn’t necessarily throw the entire schedule off.